Fraud by Misrepresentation

 Factoring frauds and other business finance related offences

-Mortgage fraud value of property, owner of property, interests in property (for more info click button on the left hand toolbar)
+Mortgage fraud - value of property, owner of property, interests in property.

-This list is by no means exhaustive, but could be useful to show the types of case that one should expect a good fraud solicitor to have some experience or knowledge of.
+This list is by no means exhaustive but should be useful to show the types of cases that you should expect a good fraud solicitor to have some experience or knowledge of.

-What characterises a well prepared defence case against Fraudulent Misrepresentation under section 2 Fraud Act 2006?
 Every fraud case is different as a natural consequence of the complexity of the subject matter.
 No two cases require an identical strategic approach.
-There are fundamentals, however, to the preparation of all complex specific industry-based crime.
+There are fundamentals, however, to the preparation of all complex, specific industry-based crime.

 Detailed knowledge of all of the prosecution and potential defence evidence by all of the defence team, including the barrister and the client.
 This requires a well organised and hard working team.